 If you’re a limited partner in a limited partnership, you don’t pay self-employment tax on your share of the partnership’s profits.
 But you do pay self-employment tax on any guaranteed payments you receive.

-The tax code taxes the single-member LLCs as a sole proprietorship unless the owner elects taxation as a corporation (which is rare).
+Single member LLCs are taxed unless the owner elects taxation as a corporation.
 Thus, owners of single-member LLCs file Schedule C and pay self-employment tax on their net profit.
-It couldn’t be simpler.

 LLCs with multiple members are treated as partnerships for tax purposes unless they elect taxation as a corporation.
-If a multi-member LLC is taxed as a partnership, should its members be treated as general or limited partners?
+If a multi-member LLC is taxed as a partnership, should its members be treated as general partners who pay self-employment tax on their share of net profits, or limited partners who do not pay self-employment tax on their net profits?

 Under proposed IRS regulations: